ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 Myopathy and Rhabdomyolysis

 Advise patients that rosuvastatin tablets may cause myopathy and rhabdomyolysis.
-Inform patients that the risk is also increased when taking certain types of medication and they should discuss all medication, both prescription and over the counter, with their healthcare provider.
+Inform patients that the risk is also increased when taking certain types of medication and they should discuss all medication, both prescription and over-the-counter, with their healthcare provider.
 Instruct patients to promptly report any unexplained muscle pain, tenderness or weakness particularly if accompanied by malaise or fever [see Warnings and Precautions (5.1), and Drug Interactions (7.1)].

 Hepatic Dysfunction